Nooberd-Incompat/BlockBusters/README.md

    \`\`\`
 5. Follow the detailed implementation guide in the documentation to set up and run all components.

-## Contributing

-We welcome contributions from the community.
-Please read our [contributing guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact
+### Contact Us:

-For any queries or feedback, please reach out to us at [email@example.com].
+For any queries or feedback, please reach out to us at [piyushjitendra.s22@iiits.in]
 """

 # Write the content to README.md file